openmelody/mt-plugin-theme-manager/README.md

             entries:
                 welcome:
                     label: 'Welcome to my awesome theme'
-                    text: 'You just installed a great theme.
+                    body: 'You just installed a great theme.
 Congrats!'
             pages:
                 about:
                     label: 'About'